DattellConsulting/KafkaOptimize/README.md

 End to end performance testing and automated optimization for both Apache Kafka and clients.

 ## Problem:
-The performance testing tool that ships with Apache Kafka only tests publish latency/throughput leaving consumer performance untested.
+The performance testing tool that ships with Apache Kafka tests publish latency/throughput leaving consumer performance untested.
 Additionally, the performance test does not attempt to optimize Kafka or the clients.

 ## Quickstart:
 This script uses the python client and Traffic Control (tc) to optionally simulate network latency, so you'll need to run as root.

-Tested on Ubuntu 22.04
+Tested on Ubuntu 22.04.

 1. apt-get update
 2. apt install python3.10-venv openjdk-21-jdk
 3. python3 -m venv myenv
 4. source myenv/bin/activate
-5. pip install confluent-kafka
+5. pip install confluent-kafka PyYAML
-6. python gen_json.py (generate your test data)
+6. python gen_json.py  # generate test data as large_flattened.json
-7. python test-runner.py (run the test)
+7. python test-runner.py  # run the test

 ## What the script does:
-Repeatedly installs and tests throughput up to maximum end to end latency, records results, updates settings, and repeats.
+Installs and tests throughput up to maximum end to end latency, records results, updates settings, and repeats.
 If any settings increase throughput, the setting will be adopted as the new default for the rest of the test.
 At the end of the test, the best configuration of Kafka and the clients will be output.

-In case we want to run a test with existing Kakfa or clients, starting the Kafka application and running an end to end producer/consumer test can both be run individually.
+In case we want to run a test with existing Kafka or clients, starting the Kafka application and running an end to end producer/consumer test can both be run individually.

 ## Limitations and caveats:
-Even with NTP, time between different servers can be off by several milliseconds.
-By using the same server as the producer and consumer we can be sure that end to end latency reports are correct.
+This script uses a single server and uses tc to simulat network latency.
+The automated "test-runner.py" tool will be effective at discovering the effect of specific configurations on both clients and the server.

-For especially large implementations of Kafka, you will need to run the client test separately and across multiple servers and aggregate the test results together.
+For testing existing Kafka clusters, try running only the "latency.py" file and redirected the script towards your kafka implementation.
+Conversely, if you want to test your local client against Kafka, try running only the "setup_kafka.py" script to setup a local version of kafka with simulated latency.

-ZGC is not tested.
-In my experience Kafka doesn't need large heaps, but ZGC does look promising for reliably low latency Kafka usage.
+ZGC is not included in the test.
+Support can be added later if there is a need.

 This script does not test updating OS settings like huge pages.
 That could be added at a later date.
 This is what I'm using, but your implementation may need different settings.